-If you struggle with chronic pain or depression, you know how hard it is to find treatments that provide reliable and long-lasting relief.
+If you struggle with depression, anxiety, PTSD, or other chronic mental health issues, you know how hard it is to find treatments that provide reliable and long-lasting relief.
 But you can overcome and recover with ketamine infusion therapy.
 Ken Adolph, MD, and the exceptional team at Illumma in Austin, Texas, have devoted their practice to helping you find relief and move forward to heal and reclaim yourself.
-To learn how ketamine infusion therapy can help, schedule a free consultation by calling the office or connecting through the online booking system.
+To learn how ketamine infusion therapy can help, schedule a free informational call by calling the office or connecting through the online booking system.

 Ketamine is an anesthetic medication that has been used during surgery and outpatient procedures for decades.
 When ketamine is administered in a low dose, however, it has a different impact.
-It alleviates chronic pain conditions and treats psychological disorders.
+It alleviates psychological disorders, chronic stress and some pain disorders.

 Subanesthetic doses of ketamine may be used for: